-An article in the USA Weekend magazine stated that petting a dog causes a chain reaction of signals to our brains, making us feel happy.
+Petting a dog or cat causes a chain reaction of signals in our brains, making us feel happy.

-According to results of an experiment conducted by two biologists at the Azuba University in Japan, people who played with their dogs and made eye contact with them for more than 2.5 minutes had a 20% increase in oxytocin levels.
+In one such experiment, from 2009, subjects who played with their dogs and made eye contact with them for a few minutes experienced a 20% jump in oxytocin levels.

 Best Places to Pet a Cat